 Every Friday* this year, you can leave your uniform behind and don your favorite jeans and a nice top.
 Don’t forget, while you don’t have to wear your uniform, there is still a dress-code for Dress Down Days.
 Please be sure to read over the information in the student handbook regarding our dress-code (here is the link to the handbook if you’d prefer to read it online).
 Scroll down a bit to read some general guidelines regarding our dress-down dress code.

 While this is an awesome option just for fun, it is actually an incredible giving opportunity for our students and families alike.
 Did you know that every Friday’s funds go to support either our Senior Class’ Mission Trip or our Student Council’s Events?
 It’s a win-win!

 This year we’re also offering the convenience of paying for the full-year of Dollar Dress Down Days ahead of time.
-We have a total of 34 Dollar Dress Down Days, not including the FREE Days on the 5th Friday of every month.
 Feel free to still bring a dollar bill every Friday, but if you find yourself often scrambling for change in your car at drop off, perhaps you’d prefer to just pay for the whole year ahead of time.
-If so, click the link below and make your payment online.
+If so, please stop by the office and pay by cash or check.
 Your student(s) will then receive a Dollar Dress Down pass that they will need to show to their teacher every Friday to prove they’ve paid.
 We’ll also have a list of students who have paid in advance just for clarification purposes.

-**Friday, September 22nd WILL NOT be a dress down day – we want to be in our best uniform dress for our Grandparents’ Day Celebration.
+**Friday, September 21st WILL NOT be a dress down day – we want to be in our best uniform dress for our Grandparents’ Day Celebration.
 Other exceptions are December 21st, May 24th, and May 31st.**